PREVENTING AND RESPONDING TO ABUSE AND NEGLECT POLICY

 The human rights principles of the Disability Services Act 2006 include the principle that people with a disability have the same human rights as other members of society and should be empowered to exercise their rights.
 This is best achieved through an integrated approach that targets the cultural, environmental and interpersonal causes of abuse, neglect and exploitation.

-TASC will:
+Tasc will:

 • Promote a culture of no retribution in the case of reporting, including reporting of suspected or alleged abuse, neglect or exploitation or incidents suggestive of abuse, neglect or exploitation.